Take a gander at our FTC disclosure opus here. The following article was last updated on Dec 1, 2025 ...

 While facing the key/lock side and with the lid open, locate the four exterior cover screws.

-Two of these (Phillips) screws can be found deep inside the lid toward the back.
+You can find two of these (Phillips) screws deep inside the lid toward the back.
 The other two are a few inches from the lid's front.
 Remove each and place them someplace safe.

 Now find the lens screws at the far left and right toward the front.
-They may be obscured by the lid's flange.
-Remove both as well as the individual screw that's centered near the lid side of the locking mechanism.
+The lid's flange may obscure them.
+Remove both and then remove the individual screw centered near the lid side of the locking mechanism.

 White paper can fast become dusty.
 Set your cutout aside and get a paper towel.

-Swiftly but without much pressure, wipe over the entire cutout until it's dust free.
-The light pressure insures no damage is done to the template.
-Swift motion creates a static charge that insures all of the dust escapes around the outer edge.
+Swiftly but without much pressure, wipe over the entire cutout until it's dust-free.
+The light pressure ensures you don't damage the template.
+Swift motion creates a static charge that ensures all of the dust escapes around the outer edge.

 Place the cutout into the lens with its more reflective side against the exterior.
 If you have clear lenses and wanted but are unable to obtain the red, feel free to paint the cutout with a reflective spray finish.
 Krylon is always a fine go-to.